Marine Cargo Insurance

 C J can provide you with reasonably priced cargo insurance policies based on the value of your freight.

-If you have specific questions about marine cargo insurance or would like to know more about this, please contact your local C J International representative.
+If you have any questions about marine cargo insurance or would like to receive a quote, please contact your local C J International representative.